How much tax will I pay on my retirement lump sum withdrawals?

 R1,155,001 and aboveR143,550 + 36% of amount above R1,155,000

-Your tax calculation: The amount of tax payable on your retirement lump sum is R. Your after-tax amount is R.
+Your tax calculation: The amount of tax payable on the cumulative lump sum is R.

 FAQ